TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:33:52 EDT 2023

 Born in Canby, MN, Chad Lindemann graduated from Augustana College and Kansas State University.
 At Kansas State University, he taught figure drawing.
 At Mid-Plains Community College in North Platte, Nebraska, he taught art.
 Today, he is Associate Professor of Art at Wisconsin Lutheran College (in Milwaukee, WI) teaching primarily printmaking and media design.

-At Ascender, where one can buy the mostly hand-printed faces Birthday Girl, Bleacher, Bobby Zee, Chauncy Decaf, Churros, Collateral Damage, Couchlover, Easterbuns, Loopy Fiesta, Mister Marker, Mister Twiggy, Prickly, Snowballs, Space Toaster, Tipsy, Twigdancer, Younger Than Me (2009, grunge).
-[Google] [MyFonts] [More] ⦿
+At Ascender: the mostly hand-printed typefaces Birthday Girl, Bleacher, Bobby Zee, Chauncy Decaf, Churros, Collateral Damage, Couchlover, Easterbuns, Loopy Fiesta, Mister Marker, Mister Twiggy, Prickly, Snowballs, Space Toaster, Tipsy, Twigdancer, Younger Than Me (2009, grunge).

 Charles R. Anderson

 Tim Larson (Christ Trek Fonts) is the Minnesota-based creator of the Open Font License fonts Marapfhont (2009, inspired by the logo font of the classic 1990s game Marathon) and Squarish Sans CT (2011, in Bank Gothic style).
 Both fonts are free and have tons of glyphs that cover many unicode pages, including mathematical symbols, Greek, Coptic and Hebrew.
 It is quite possible---but I am not sure of that--that this Bank Gothic family member is the only one that has such a coverage.

 Tim is working on Brampton.